Into the Fog: Evaluating Robustness of Multiple Object Tracking: MOT in Foggy Environments

 \textit{FairMOT}~\cite{FairMOT} belongs to a class of trackers that jointly learn features for object detection and instance re-ID.
-One of the primary challenges faced by such trackers is finding a feature balance for two distinct tasks: detection and re-ID.
-Re-identification demands finer details to differentiate between instances of the same class, while detection treats objects within a class as identical and focuses on distinguishing between different classes.
-Thus, simultaneous learning of two tasks with feature sharing leads to a model bias toward object detection.
-FairMOT addresses this issue by employing two parallel homogeneous heads on the baseline feature extractor ResNet34~\cite{resnet} with the multi-layer feature fusion model DLA~\cite{DLA}.
-Similar to CenterTrack, FairMOT is built on the point-based CenterTrack detector and tracks objects as points but focuses on leveraging appearance features.
-Utilizing a traditional Kalman filter~\cite{kalman} for motion prediction, FairMOT can handle long-range associations, while its re-ID features can also effectively address occlusion scenarios.
+Finding a feature balance for such two distinct tasks is challenging.
+Detection treats objects within a class as identical, focusing to distinguish between different classes, while re-ID needs to differentiate between instances of the same class.
+Simultaneous learning leads to a model bias toward object detection.
+FairMOT addresses this by employing two parallel heads on the ResNet34~\cite{resnet} feature extractor, using the DLA~\cite{DLA} multi-layer feature fusion model.
+Simular to CenterTrack, it is based on the CenterNet detector, utilizing center heatmaps and tracking objects as points.
+Using a traditional Kalman filter~\cite{kalman} and appearance features for re-ID, FairMOT is capable to handle long-range associations and effectively address occlusion scenarios.

+\textit{TransCenter}~\cite{transcenter} is a recent transformer-based MOT approach that utilizes object center heatmap representations.
+It employs powerful attention-based encoder and decoder, and integrates a Query Learning Network to generate tracking queries for producing object displacement vectors over time.
+The TransCenter's decoder jointly learns object detection and its displacements, resulting in higher performance.
+Built on the improved Pyramid Vision Transformer (PVT \textit{v2})~\cite{pvtv2} encoder, it overcomes efficiency issues present in other transformer-based trackers such as TrackFormer~\cite{trackformer} and TransTrack\cite{transtrack}, caused by the use of DETR~\cite{detr}.
+Differently to the DETR encoder, PVT is a completely convolution-free transformer backbone, which significantly reduces transformer sequence lengths and therefore computational cost.
+Moreover, unlike ViT~\cite{vit}, PVT is enhanced by a feature pyramid and copes well with the dense pixel-level structure, making it ideal for center heatmap predictions and yielding superior results compared to other trackers.